All categories

 Moravec's Paradox

-The discovery by artificial intelligence and robotics researchers that, contrary to traditional assumptions, high-level reasoning requires very little computation, but low-level sensorimotor skills require enormous computational resources.
+An observation in artificial intelligence research that high-level reasoning requires relatively little computation, while low-level sensorimotor skills like perception and mobility demand enormous computational resources.

 EverydayConcepts.io